hiqqs/releaseTrain/README.md

 # 🚂🚃 releaseTrain
 🛤️ A node.js helper 📦 to improve your CICD pipeline & app release process, fear no more and bring on the releaseTrain!

+Auto cuts a branch based on current source of truth.
+Creates new branch (RC-version), sets upstream and pushes to origin Notifies via slack

 📦 [Install](#install)
 🚉 [Configure](#configure)
 🚂 [Set Configuration](#set-configuration)